public-fta/pfta/MATHS.md

        − ... .
 ```

-For performance when `N` is large, successive upper, lower, etc. bounds
+For performance, successive upper, lower, etc. bounds
-may be obtained by truncating at the first-order, second-order, etc. terms.
+may be obtained by truncating at the 1st-order, 2nd-order, etc. terms.

 Separately, there is the upper bound